-Note that the hitting time is almost three time smaller with $U_4$.
-Moreover, in Figure~\ref{fig:exitTimesbeta}, we plot the average physical time needed to reach the set $B$ as a function of the inverse temperature~$\beta$.
-We observe an exponential growth of the hitting time with respect to~$\beta$ which is characteristic for metastability caused by energetic barriers in the low temperature limit by the Eyring-Kramers law (see for instance the presentation and the references in~\cite{berglund-13,actaLelievre2016}).
+Note that the hitting time is almost three times smaller with $U_4$.

+We next study the scaling of the average time needed to reach the set $B$ as a function of the inverse temperature~$\beta$, for the standard kinetic energy and the one which performed best at $\beta=1$, namely~$U_4 = V$; see Figure~\ref{fig:exitTimesbeta}.
+We observe an exponential growth of the hitting time with respect to~$\beta$, which is characteristic for metastability caused by energetic barriers in the low temperature limit by the Eyring-Kramers law (see for instance the presentation and the references in~\cite{berglund-13,actaLelievre2016}).
 We fit the hitting times as

-for some energy level $E$.
-For the results presented in Figure~\ref{fig:exitTimesbeta}, the energy level~$E$ is the same for all kinetic energies, but the prefactor~$C$ is different; in fact smaller for the modified kinetic energy~$U_5$ than for the standard kinetic energy~$U_1$.
+for some energy~$E > 0$.
+For the results presented in Figure~\ref{fig:exitTimesbeta}, $E$ is the same for both kinetic energies, but the prefactor~$C$ differs.
+It is in fact smaller for the modified kinetic energy~$U_4$ than for the standard kinetic energy~$U_1$.

 The excellent reduction in metastability we obtain on this simple low-dimensional system motivates us to test the relevance of this approch for higher dimensional systems.
 One track is to modify the kinetic energy on the velocity of some reaction coordinate summarizing slow degrees of freedom, keeping the standard kinetic energy for faster degrees of freedom; see~\cite{PhD} for preliminary steps in this direction.